Thoughts from Kings coach Todd McLellan on Monday, January 4

 On if there is a secret or a strategy to drawing more penalties in the NHL

 That’s a good question, again.
 Analytically, we talked about it today – I think Colorado had almost 50 more power play opportunities than we did last year; they may have played one or two more games, I’m not exactly sure, but certainly not enough to make up the difference.
-I think the speed-type game certainly creates more situations, where there’s hooking and holding, you look at some of the players that have drawn the most penalties in the league – I’m sure Connor McDavid is up there, at least he was when I was in Edmonton.
+I think the speed-type game certainly creates more situations, where there’s hooking and holding.
+Look at some of the players that have drawn the most penalties in the league – I’m sure Connor McDavid is up there, at least he was when I was in Edmonton.
 His explosiveness and his speed, create situations where players are put into difficult situations.
 Tenacity of players, quick transition.
 These are all areas that we want to improve on.
 As we do that, hopefully we draw more.

 More on Athanasiou, including what he needs to do to be a good fit for the Kings